fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 This specification would require browsers to include the FINGERPRINT and ORIGIN attributes in STUN for this to work correctly.

-Open Issue: Does add the ORIGIN reduce user privacy.
+Open Issue: Does adding the ORIGIN reduce user privacy.
 Consider the following case, the user goes to https://facebook.com and initiated a call with another facebook user.
 The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to the